Max Planck Summer Internship Program

-For more information on our research groups, please visit research groups of the Max Planck Institute of Neurobiology and research groups of the Max Planck Institute of Biochemistry.
+For more information on all of our research groups, please visit research groups of the Max Planck Institute of Neurobiology and research groups of the Max Planck Institute of Biochemistry.

-Highly motivated bachelor’s and master’s students in Biology, Chemistry, Physics, Computer Science, Engineering, Math, Psychology and related fields can apply.
+Highly motivated students in Biology, Chemistry, Computer Science, Math, Neuroscience, Physics, Psychology, and related fields can apply.

 This is a fully funded internship program.
 Successful applicants will benefit from the following: